Expressing breast milk means gently releasing milk from your breasts, either by hand or with a breast pump.

 Find a comfortable place to express

-If you’re still in the hospital, you may feel more relaxed with the bed curtains pulled.
+If you’re still in the hospital, you may feel more relaxed with the bed curtains pulled across.
+If you prefer more privacy, there are lactation rooms in many maternity and neonatal units.

-It can be useful to have your partner or support person with you when your midwife shows you how to hand express.
+It can be useful to have your partner or support person with you when your midwife shows you how to express milk.

 If you'd like some extra privacy, face away from a window or the place where the bed curtains open.